ThreatInsightsdev/TorIntelScan/README.md

 Q: How to find new onion sites without search engines?
 A: Scraping public indexes, monitoring forums & paste sites for links, crawling from seed lists, and harvesting leaked indexes.
 The script’s --crawl plus updated seed lists helps automate discovery.

+A few things left to do.
+Probably a URL diretory scanner needs implementing, some node/graph analysis and a database would be a good idea.